საერთო ცხელი ხაზი +995 577 07 05 63

 A: The political consequences at this moment are whether or not Georgia will become a western-style democratic, I would say, capitalist country integrated in the European Union and with great American influence or whether it will fall into the camp of authoritarian states like Russia, Hungary, and so forth.
 This is really a turning point of that sort, so it is an extremely important moment.
 Think about what is actually happening now.
 Because Russia stupidly and at great cost invaded Ukraine two years ago, it moved away from Europe decisively, away from the western world.
 In other words, Georgia is trying, or at least young people in Georgia are trying to move away from Russia at the same time that Russia, in the essence, has shifted away from the West, and even from the South Caucasus.
 Russia is not as involved anymore.
 Yes, it occupies places like South Ossetia and Abkhazia, but in fact, it basically gave up its role in defending Armenia and Armenians in Nagorno-Karabakh in the recent crisis.
 So, Russia has also had a turning point and it seems to me that young generation in Georgia understands that the choices are the great ones, that Russia has retreated; it is a pariah state; it is not a model for further modern development of a European type, and Georgia, young Georgian people, want to make that choice.
 For reasons that I do not quite understand, other people, like Ivanishvili and Georgian Dream, have made a choice to move in a different direction and that is strange to me.
 Why would you drive Georgia backwards?
 Why go in the direction that is unhealthy in terms of politics and economics, openness, modernization towards Russia, that in fact offers very little to Georgia at this moment.
 There is no Soviet Union, and there is no democratic Russia.
 Russia is now the state that will hold Georgia back that will move it in an authoritarian direction, and it is extraordinarily important that young people win in this struggle toward a more democratic, Western, open Georgia.

-Q: Thank you.
-To follow up on the social protest in which young people have mobilized, especially Gen Z. It is interesting that when we observe their participation on the one hand they are very patriotic: they wave the Georgian flag, dance traditional dances, but on the other hand, their symbolism is also interesting, because they are very much driven by values such as equality, freedom, etc. So, we see that this kind of mobilization was not expected from the younger generation because they had not been part of mass protests held earlier, but especially in relation to this law, which has been named the Russian law, Gen Z is very active.
+Q: To follow up on the social protest in which young people have mobilized, especially Gen Z. It is interesting that when we observe their participation on the one hand they are very patriotic: they wave the Georgian flag, dance traditional dances, but on the other hand, their symbolism is also interesting, because they are very much driven by values such as equality, freedom, etc. So, we see that this kind of mobilization was not expected from the younger generation because they had not been part of mass protests held earlier, but especially in relation to this law, which has been named the Russian law, Gen Z is very active.
 We can say that this is the generation, that since the collapse of the Soviet Union is the most patriotic one.
 So, we are trying to understand what could have caused this significant shift in political consciousness and the political thinking of the young people who are part of this resistant movement.

 A: I would make a distinction between patriotism as you say and what I might call nationalism.
 So, patriotism is the idea that you defend and promote your own country in order that it becomes more virtuous, progressive, democratic, egalitarian, socially just.
 Nationalism, on the other hand, is the view that I defend my country, right or wrong, a kind of blind chauvinism.
 I think this generation of people on the street, with their Georgian flags, and by the way, I have seen Georgian flags - the Saakashvili flag with the crosses, I have seen the old Menshevik democratic Georgian flags of 1918-1921, I have seen Ukrainian flags as well as American flags.
 So, there is a cosmopolitan patriotism.
 This is the idea that Georgia wants to join the most progressive, socially just democratic countries in the world.
 It is not the old, more chauvinistic Georgian nationalism which destroyed the country at the time that it left the Soviet Union, that drove that small little Georgia into civil war, ethnic war and the loss of certain provinces, certain areas like Abkhazia and South Ossetia, because the government was proclaiming Georgia for Georgians, rather than a more cosmopolitan, multinational patriotism.
 Georgia is Georgia.
 Georgia is an ethno-national state, but it is a state also with minorities – Armenians, Azerbaijanis and others that live in that country.
 And it seems to me, if I am correct, that this more cosmopolitan patriotism is open to the non-Georgian minorities, who by the way, have lived as stumrebi, as guests, as citizens, not just stumrebi, because you can invite stumrebi to live too, but as real people who belong to Georgia, including, by the way, my own father, who lived here at the time of the revolution and knew Georgian well.
 There is a difference between what I am calling democratic, cosmopolitan, multinational patriotism and chauvinistic, narrow-minded nationalism that you do find in Georgia as represented by reactionary forces, I hate to say this, like the Georgian orthodox church and those parts of Georgian Dream that want to drive Georgia backwards into the Russian fold.

-Q: Yes, thank you.
-There is this nature of the protest that this unity, national unity, is very diverse, cosmopolitan as you say and also inclusive, rather than exclusive.
+Q: Yes, there is this nature of the protest that this unity, national unity, is very diverse, cosmopolitan as you say and also inclusive, rather than exclusive.
 There are many different ethnic groups participating and what I was trying to add was that as you mentioned this very profound shift of the Georgian Dream government will threaten modern and more cosmopolitan developments.
 Do you see that what we are witnessing now, will threaten this specific process of nation building?

 A: Absolutely.
 There are moments in a nation’s history when they face a choice, and they can make a wrong choice.
 I worry at the moment about my own country – the United States which could in November make a very wrong choice and move away from democratic society.
 This can happen any time.
 There are countries that do not have choices, like Azerbaijan at the moment.
 It is a reactionary dictatorship in the hands of a single family.
 There is no choice in Azerbaijan.
 But in Georgia and Armenia, there are choices.
 And the public has to decide – are we moving towards democracy, which at this moment in history means towards the democratic West or do we side with those growing reactionary authoritarian nationalistic populistic forces that are already evident in Russia, in Hungary and throughout Europe where you have a move towards the right, towards more reactionary nationalisms, building walls, getting rid of foreigners, etc. It is a moment of great choice, and I am hopeful, and I am always optimistic about Georgia, and also, I hope for Armenia as well.
 The reason I am optimistic is because that is a new generation that has somehow come to realize - because it’s their future – that they want to move on the path of democratic Europe.
 And hopefully Georgia will learn from its own traditions.
 Remember, you have many traditions.
 There are reactionary traditions in Georgia, there are chauvinistic traditions, but there are also democratic – even social-democratic traditions, like the first Georgian republic, which scholars in Georgia are trying to resurrect and amplify and demonstrate.
 You had the most amazing moment in Georgian history at the end of the 19th and the beginning of the 20th century, when a little country, Georgia, became the first country that was moving from a peasant country into a social-democratic future.
 That is a tradition that can be revived.
 It is part of your history.
 So, we have to learn about it and we have to move forward.
 And, hopefully, Europe is supporting that, the United States is supporting that, and unfortunately, at the moment, you have to fight hard to preserve that possibility.